inadarei/restagent/README.md

 Furthermore, methods like ->get() and ->post() are just convenience shortcuts on calling ->method("get")->send(...);
 If you want to use any HTTP methods not included in the above list, try issuing ->method(...)->send();

+### Response Format

+The head(), get(), post(), put(), delete() and send() calls return an associative array that has the following structure:

+* code: http response code.
+* meta: a whole bunch of meta-information about the call from CURL
+* data: response content for any http method except HTTP HEAD.
+The latter, by definition, does not return any content so 'data' contains parsed http response headers, instead.

 ## License